open-education-hub/ccas/CCAS_pandoc.md

 width.
 We need two values to find a point on the plane.
 :::

-Normally we talk about \"the plane\" as the collection of all pairs of numbers and denoted it by
+Normally we talk about \"the plane\" (or \"the $xy$-plane\") as the collection of all pairs of numbers and denoted it by
 $$\mathbb{R}^2 = \{ (x,y) : x,y \in \mathbb{R} \},$$ giving coordinates
 to each point.
+The plane is also sometimes called *The Cartesian coordinate system*, named after its inventor, the French polymath René Descartes.

 ### Examples

 ::: xmpl
-Plotting the point (2,4) in the x-y plane using R.
+Plotting the point $(2,4)$ in the $xy$-plane using R.

     plot(2,4,xlim=c(0,6),ylim=c(0,6),xlab="x",ylab="y",cex=2)
     text(2,4,"(2,4)",pos=4,cex=2)